 Patients come from all walks of life and all backgrounds, which means you need a healthcare call center team capable of adapting to different customer segments.
 Consider hiring multilingual agents so patients have the option to communicate in the language most comfortable to them.
 It’s also important that you provide patients with multiple ways to reach out, including email, live chat, text message, and social media, and that you provide a consistent, high-quality experience across each one.

 Metrics provide valuable insight into the overall performance of your healthcare call center, however, it’s important to know which ones to track.
 There are so many possible key performance indicators to monitor so, to prevent yourself from drowning in data, start by focusing on the following metrics:

 - Abandonment Rate: This refers to the rate at which patients hang up the phone before they’re connected to an agent.
-As you can likely imagine, abandonment rate is closely linked to average response time.
+As you can likely imagine, the abandonment rate is closely linked to average response time and average time in queue.
 To calculate your abandonment rate, divide the number of calls abandoned by the total number of calls received and multiply by 100.
 For example, if your healthcare call center received 1,000 calls and 100 were abandoned, your abandonment rate would be 10%.

 Always Be Compassionate